alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

 Hands up in the audience: who has ever thought "I just don't trust them"?

-I think that's pretty much the entire audience *[Ed.
-I was looking at a room full of raised hands]*
+I think that's pretty much the entire audience. *[Ed.
+I was looking at a room full of raised hands.]*

 If I asked you all, you all had a good reason, right?
 Maybe there was a lie, there was an incident, they were mean, you had some